quantinium3/obsidian/quantinium/University/Data_Mining/Module_1/OLAP.md

 - **Use Case**: Analyzing sales trends across fixed dimensions with predictable query patterns.

 #### 2. ROLAP (Relational OLAP)
-- **How It Works**: Works directly on relational data in the warehouse (e.g., star schemas), translating OLAP queries into SQL.
+- Works directly on relational data in the warehouse (e.g., star schemas), translating OLAP queries into SQL.
-- **Storage**: No separate cube—uses the warehouse’s relational tables (fact and dimension tables).
+- No separate cube—uses the warehouse’s relational tables (fact and dimension tables).
 - **Example**: A query like “Sum sales by region” runs SQL against a star schema’s `Fact_Sales` and `Dim_Region`.
 - **Pros**:
   - Scales well with large datasets—no cube size limits.